-Tiffany & Co. launches Rosé-inspired Lock collection
+Tiffany & Co. launches Rosé-inspired lock collection

 BLACKPINK’s Rosé x Tiffany & Co.’s Lock campaign

 Tiffany & Co. dropped its first Lock Campaign in 2022 in the U.S. and globally in January 2023.
 The brand’s first gender-neutral jewellery collection saw Rosé flaunting their diamond Lock bangles, rings as well as earrings.
-Rosé is one of Tiffany & Co’s in-house ambassadors alongside BTS’ Jimin, Florence Pugh, as well as Lebanese artist Nancy Ajram.
+Rosé is one of the brand’s in-house ambassadors alongside BTS’ Jimin, Florence Pugh, as well as Lebanese artist Nancy Ajram.

 View this post on Instagram